 It soon became apparent that the height of the chimneys and the smoke they produced was only going to be part of the problem.
 Rather than use balanced turbine-gnerators, for phase one, the Council had chosen to install four less up to date vertical-horizontal steam reciprocating engine sets driving a flywheel-type alternator.
 These had the distinct disadvantage, from the observatory’s point of view, that they were unbalanced and would potentially cause problems with vibration.
 It was arranged that as soon as the first of them was up and running, a series of vibration tests would be conducted in cooperation with the L.C.C. engineers.
 One was run for the first time on 23 March 1906.

-The vibrations from the engines caused tremors in the surface of the mercury used by the four instruments where observations were made by reflection the – Airy Transit Circle, the Altazimuth, the Reflex Zenith Tube and the small transit in the pavilion in the courtyard.
-This was particularly serious as if was from these observations that the level errors of the instruments were obtained together with the nadir point.
+The vibrations from the engines caused tremors in the surface of the mercury used by the four instruments where observations were made by reflection the – Airy Transit Circle, the Altazimuth, the Reflex Zenith Tube and the in the pavilion in the courtyard.
+This was particularly serious as if was from these observations that the level errors of the instruments were obtained.

 On the 30 April, the first known mention of the problem appeared in the press in a general article about the nuisance of smoke from London’s growing number of power stations.
 This was published in The Daily News and carried a photograph of the new power station at Greenwich, the caption of which ended with the sentence: ‘It is contended that these works almost cut the meridian, and interfere with the work of the Observatory.’
 As far as is known, this was neither followed up by The Daily News, nor was it picked up by any other newspaper.